Happy 710! Celebrating OIL Day

 Unlike the 4/20 holiday and celebrations, the 7/10 holiday is a recent phenomenon with debatably vague origins.
 710 celebrations were first noted in 2012 (but may have occurred earlier than that), with the 7/10 Cup celebrating the various types of cannabis extracts and oils.
 When Colorado and Washington legalized cannabis, this helped normalize the use of cannabis extracts and increased the availability of oils and dabs on the cannabis market.

 Before states began to legalize, it was dangerous and risky to create cannabis oils because the highly combustible process had no quality assurance or safety regulations in place.
 Since Colorado’s legalization, the state has already passed laws against the practice of using hazardous and/or flammable solvents such as butane

 when making concentrates, thus improving the quality of oils being produced and increasing the safety for consumers who prefer cannabis wax, dabs, oils, and extracts.

 Dabbing on Oil Day

-is a fairly new form of cannabis consumption, but its popularity suggests that the practice is not going anywhere.
+is a modern form of cannabis consumption and its popularity suggests that the practice is not going anywhere.
 Using a tiny dollop of cannabis extract flash vaporized on a ultra-hot surface maximizes the amount of cannabis used and provides a stronger, quicker high, which can be beneficial to medical marijuana patients who need rapid relief.